FrankHJCuypers/gaai/README.md

 Part of the code is based on existing code.
 The following code was heavily borrowed from:
 - [NordicSemiconductor Kotlin-BLE-Library uiscanner](https://github.com/NordicSemiconductor/Kotlin-BLE-Library/tree/main/uiscanner)

+## Disclaimer

+This app was developed by someone without prior knowledge of most of the components and tools used developing it: Android app development, Android Studio, Gradle, Kotlin, Jetpack compose, BLE, ...
+Treat it as such and use at your own risk.

 ## Support